 Bed bug saliva also contains anesthetic and coagulant agents which stop you from feeling pain and prolong the clotting time respectively.
 The coagulant allows free blood flow for the 3 to 10 minutes the bed bug typically requires to feed and the aesthetic ensures that you never feel the bite while you sleep.

 Bed bugs will also only feed on a live host and never a dead host or spilt blood.
 They also subsist only on blood and do not forage or consume any other food except blood.
 They will feed on pests, pets and other warm-blooded animals in the absence of humans.
+If you suspect a bed bug infestation in your home or business, contact Bed Bug Exterminator Toronto for safe and effective treatment.

 Are Bed Bug Bites Dangerous?